What is quiet quitting__Twanna Carter; find best Black executive career coach

 Breaking Free from Quiet Quitting

 Quiet quitting often signals deeper systemic issues in the workplace, particularly for Black women who face unique challenges.
 But here’s a surprising and empowering way to tackle this issue: proactively create your own support network and professional development plan.
 This approach not only addresses the root causes of disengagement but also fosters a sense of agency and belonging.
-Often for Black women, quiet quitting about surviving a difficult work environment until you level up to a better position.
+Often for Black women, quiet quitting is about surviving a difficult work environment until you level up to a better position.

 Start by seeking out mentors and allies within your industry who understand your experiences and can offer guidance and support.
 Also seek support outside of your industry.
 Building these connections can provide you with valuable perspectives and opportunities, helping you feel more valued and less isolated.
 Additionally, invest in your own professional growth by pursuing new skills or certifications that align with your career goals.
 This proactive approach can reinvigorate your passion and open doors to new possibilities.